-Certified organic cotton is the most sustainable option, and accounts for 40% of the cotton we use.
-For the fifth year, C&A is the world’s leading buyer of organic cotton.
-We never blend organic cotton with non-organic cotton when it goes into our collections, and we make sure all the organic cotton we use is certified to third-party standards (Organic Content Standard (OSC) or Global Organic Textile Standard (GOTS)).
+Certified organic cotton is our most sustainable option, and accounts for 38% of the cotton we use.
+For the sixth year, C&A is the world’s leading buyer of organic cotton.
+We never blend organic cotton with non-organic cotton when it goes into our collections, and we make sure all the organic cotton we use is certified to third-party standards (Organic Content Standard, OCS, or Global Organic Textile Standard, GOTS).

 Work towards our 2020 goal for 100% of our cotton to be more sustainable.